rspec/rspec-metagem/README.md

 # rspec-core

-RSpec Core provides the structure for writing executable examples of how your code should behave.
+rspec-core provides the structure for writing executable examples of how your code should behave.

 ## Install